10 reasons to visit Porto, the European Best Destination 2017

 Port wine goes down as smoothly as chocolate.
 In fact, its sweetness often makes one forget it’s wine they’re having.

 For real?
-No, actually you’ll still know it’s wine.
-Strong, full-bodied, with a Northern-style kick wine.
+No, actually, you’ll still know it’s wine.
+Intense, full-bodied, with a Northern-style-kick wine.

 Fans of Harry Potter, raise your hands.
 You know this piece of trivia, right?
 Back me up if I forget any detail.